Chronic fatigue syndrome (CFS) is hard to diagnose. It is common to have normal test results when you have CFS. Fatigue is an extremely common

 are done only in research settings.
 Also, it's hard to know what the

-findings of these tests mean, because so little is known about the immune
+findings of these tests mean.
+That's because so little is known about the immune

 system's connection to chronic fatigue syndrome.

 WebMD Medical Reference from Healthwise